3ahmnm-htlsbg/inclass-WebGL-cs-NicoB/README.md

 # inclass-WebGL-cs-NicoB

 ### Project description:
+Old:
 This project has a screen (960 x 600) in which there is a infotext, a button and a picture of a ball.
 If you press the button the ball will change it's position always (V2) in one out of four (at the beginning) or three (after pressing the button one time) possible possitions.

+New:
+There are two extra Buttons to switch between V1 and V2 + a slider to scale the ball size

 * The game is not available